How Much Does Branding Cost in 2026?

 Red flags in branding proposals

 Most bad branding outcomes are predictable from the proposal stage.
-Below are the patterns that consistently lead to disappointment, regardless of the agency price tier.
+The patterns below consistently lead to disappointment regardless of the agency price tier.

 How to evaluate any branding proposal: the 7-question filter